fangpenlin/rundocker/README.md

 How it works
 ============

-The script looks into `--cidfile` argument, if it is provided, before docker run is executed, it will ensure the container is removed.
-If `--cidfile` is not provided, it will use `/var/run/<name>.cid`, and pass it to docker run for you.
+The script looks into existing docker containers, if there is a dead container with the same name, it will remove it for you.
+However, if the existing container is still running, and error will be raised.

 When the script receives INT signal, it will stop the container.